bencarpena/tapp/prompts/gits.md

 ## toss out everything and get from master
 git reset --hard origin/master

+## git pull and discard local changes
+If you want remove all local changes - including files that are untracked by git - from your working copy, simply stash them:

+git stash push --include-untracked

+If you don't need them anymore, you now can drop that stash:

+git stash drop

 ## removing cached creds (MacOS)
 git config --global --unset user.password